Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 (Source: Pinterest.ch / Kelli McKinney)

 Human beings do not always have a ready “if-then” response setup for a reaction.
-They will need a general level of awareness to make an informed decision.
+They will need a general level of awareness to make an informed decision and make them likely to buy.

 Since buying decisions involve money, they are largely sub-conscious decisions.